 What is day care?

-We offer different types of day care for adults, depending on what you need.
+There are different types of day care for adults available, depending on what you need.

 Day care for people with dementia

-We offer daytime care and activities for people with dementia.
-We can help you by
+There are daytime care and activities available for people with dementia.
+These can help by:

 - offering a stimulating environment for people with dementia

 - offering programmes of care and activities which are set up and designed around what each person needs

 - encouraging and helping people to be as independent as they can

 - provide transport if it is decided that this is needed.

 Day care for rehabilitation